lokin7778/CSE_1223_FILE-I-O/chatGPTProjects/studentGradeManager/README.md

 # Hurdles faced while programming

 1. My program works perfectly fine without any compile-time errors.
 But there is a small logical bug while writing the contents onto the text file.
 While writing the marks of the student, the process is not functioning properly and the marks are not seen in the text file.

+    FIXED THE PROBLEM 1...
+BY REMOVING THE CONCEPT OF ARRAYLISTS AND THEN USING THE TRY BLOCK A BIT EARLIER AND THEN THE LOOP FOR
+    READING THE MARKS WAS PLACED INSIDE THE TRY BLOCK AND AFTER READING EVERY INPUT, I WROTE THE MARKS ONTO THE TXT FILE.